 Castle Ksiaz Poland and WWII

 In 1945 the Red Army seized the Polish castle back and some of the remaining rooms and many of the precious items inside were looted or simply taken to provide for families in the area.
-Some of the castle was also destroyed again during this time.
+Some of the castles were also destroyed again during this time.

 What about Ksiaz Castle now?